- Stable

 Contents

-Eleventy supports many different types of JavaScript content that will be parsed as Eleventy templates:
+Eleventy supports many different types of JavaScript content that will be parsed as Eleventy templates.
+They are comprehensively described below.

 Raw values will not have access to Data or JavaScript Template Functions.
 Use a function that returns a value instead.